hortongn/GitHub_Code_of_Conduct_Identifier/README.md

 * _CodeOfConduct_: Stores the path of the code of conduct file in the GitHub repository as well as the URL to the file on GitHub.com.
 A _CodeOfConduct_ object belongs to a single _Repository_ object and belongs to a single _CodeOfConductType_ object.

 * _CodeOfConductType_: Defines a type of code of conduct.
 Many codes of conduct are based on other popular codes of conduct.
 A _CodeOfConductType_ object represents a single type of code of conduct and stores a name and a URL to where the type is defined.
 The application is currently configured to find six different types of codes of conduct.
-The six most popular types found by (REFERENCE) can be viewed at <FILE LINK>.
+The six most popular types found by (Tourani et al., 2017) can be viewed at <FILE LINK>.
 The model also stores a "fingerprint", which is a string of text that can be used to identify a code of conduct's type.
 I attempted to find a unique sentence from each type to use as a reliable fingerprint.
 A _CodeOfConductType_ object has many _CodeOfConduct_ objects.

 The application's GitHubService class performs the repository searching and identifies the codes of conduct.
 The ID of a repository set is passed to the service.
 As the service iterates through all repositories in the set, it makes two GitHub Search API calls per repository:
 * Text search: The Search API attempts to find all files in the repository that match the fingerprint of one of the code of conduct types.
 One of the code of conduct types has the simple fingerprint of "code of conduct" so that it will match any generic code of conduct in the repository.
-* File name search: The Search API attempts to find all files in the repository with the file name pattern *code*conduct*.***.
+* File name search: The Search API attempts to find all files in the repository with the file name pattern `*code*conduct*`.
 This matches all files with the word "code" followed by the word "conduct" in the file name.
 For each found file, a new code of conduct object is created and associated with repository object.

 The application's RepositoryLoader class takes a text-based list of repositories in _login/name_ format and for each repository creates a new repository object.
 All new repository objects are also added to a new repository set object.